rozek/blockly-ai-playground/README.md

 # blockly-ai #

-Blocks and Editor to create personal AI Agents with Blockly
+a workspace with custom blocks to create personal AI Agents with Blockly

 > (Work in progress, please stay tuned)